 - North Idaho College Campus Security: 208-769-3310

-- U of I Harbor Center: Located at 1031 N. Academic Way, Coeur d'Alene.
-Parking passes are not required.
+- U of I Harbor Center: 1031 N. Academic Way in Coeur d'Alene.
+Free parking.

-- U of I Research Park: Located at 721 S. Lochsa St., Post Falls.
-Parking passes are not required.
+- U of I Research Park: 721 S. Lochsa Street in Post Falls.
+Free parking.

 Classroom assignments are posted on the Class Schedule.
 If you cannot find your classroom, please contact our main line at 208-667-2588.